 Our adventure started flawlessly with this amazing city.
 Before getting there, I had a preconceived (and fortunately completely wrong) opinion about Budapest.
 I was sure it was going to be a dark, gritty city that has nothing to offer.

-My favorite city for sure.
+My favorite city out of the nine.
 I loved it, but it’s pretty expensive to live there so we’ll just have to deal with the few days we got for now and maybe a few days in the future as well.

 We also felt extremely safe in Munich.
 I know that Germany is starting to get a bad reputation because of the unfortunate terrorist attacks (just like France does) but there wasn’t a single second that made us feel unsafe or worried.